Towards a Fully Automated Differential $\text{NNLO}_\text{EW}$ Generator for Lepton Colliders: Introduction

 An alternative approach to collinear resummation is available through the Yennie-Frautschi-Suura (YFS) theorem~\cite{Yennie:1961ad}, in which the entire perturbative expansion is reordered such that the infrared (IR) divergences, arising from soft photon emissions, are subtracted order-by-order while the, potentially large, associated logarithms are resummed to infinite order.
 This reordering defines an all-order subtraction scheme that can be used to calculate higher-order corrections.
 In addition, the YFS theorem can be cast into a MC algorithm~\cite{Jadach:1988gb,Krauss:2022ajk} that treats the complete photon phasespace analytically, allowing the MC to create explicit photon kinematics.
 As a result, once the YFS calculation is accurate to a given order, the matching of the multi-photon emissions is achieved automatically.
-In this paper, we will show how to construct the finite remainders of the YFS theorem to \NNLOEW in an automated way.
+To date this has only been achieve in process dependent codes based on the Coherent exclusive resummation (CEEX)~\cite{Jadach:2000ir}, where the IR subtraction is performed at the amplitude level.
+In this paper, we will show how to construct the finite remainders of the YFS theorem to \NNLOEW in an automated way at the level of squared amplitudes.
 We have implemented this method in the \Sherpa~\cite{Bothmann:2019yzt,Sherpa:2024mfk} event generator, where the matching is fully automated at \NLOEW (and called \yfsnlo in the following).
 For the matching to \NNLOEW, we have implemented the double-real and real-virtual subtractions in an automated fashion.
 We have also implemented the subtraction term for the double-virtual contribution, but due to a lack of a publicly available tool for the automatic calculation of two-loop EW amplitudes we are restricted to simple $2\rightarrow2$ processes where results can be found in the literature, cf.~\cite{Berends:1987ab,Chen:2022dow}.
 We stress that it will be a straightforward exercise to promote \Sherpa to complete \yfsnnlo accuracy once such an automated tool becomes available.